Dayanch437/My-notes/Django/Model Relations.md

 ### 1. **`ForeignKey`** (One-to-Many)

 A `ForeignKey` is used to create a one-to-many relationship.
-Each instance of the model that defines the `ForeignKey` will be related to one instance of another model, but the related model can be linked to many instances of the first model.
+Each instance of the model that defines the `ForeignKey` will be related to one instance of another model, but the related model can be linked to many instances of the first model
 ~~~python
 class Author(models.Model):
     name = models.CharField(max_length=100)